 Bringing Your Partner and Children

-Religious Worker visa holders can bring eligible dependants to the UK — spouse, civil partner, unmarried partner (2+ years' cohabitation), and dependent children under 18.
+Religious Worker visa holders can bring eligible dependants to the UK — spouse, civil partner, unmarried partner (2-year durable relationship), and dependent children under 18.
 Each dependant submits a separate UK partner and dependant visa application.

 Dependants can work in any sector without restriction (including self-employment), can study without limitations, and can travel in and out of the UK freely during the visa period.
 Dependant permission aligns with the main applicant's grant end-date.
 Sponsor maintenance certification on the CoS extends to dependants where the sponsor explicitly opts in to certify the family's first-month costs.